kaaengine/kaa/docs/tutorial/part05.rst

 that we want our function to be called each time a collision between MG bullet and enemy occurs.
 We're using hitbox :code:`trigger_id` here.

-It is very important to realize that *a collision handler function can be called multiple times for given pair of colliding objects*.
-This can happen if object's hitboxes touch for the first time, then (for some reason) they either overlap or touch for some time and finally - they separate.
+It is very important to realize that **a collision handler function can be called multiple times for given pair of colliding objects (even multiple times per frame)**.
+This can happen if object's hitboxes touch for the first time, then they either overlap or touch each other for some time and finally - they separate.
 Our collision handler function will be called every frame, as long as the hitboxes are touching or overlap.
 When they make apart, the collision handler function stops being called.

 Collision handler function always has the three parameters: